-Guest post from Brigette Shevy
+Guest post from Brigette Shevy.

-We like to start the day off with a special breakfast – and these hearty, filling pancakes are always a hit!
-They are fairly simple to make, but the toasted pecans add that “special” factor.
+Oatmeal Pecan Pancakes are fairly simple to make, but the toasted pecans add that “special” factor.
 You could even make them heart-shaped if you’re feeling extra ambitious!
-Serve them with a side of red berries to incorporate the Valentine’s color scheme.

 The recipe is adapted from my mother-in-law, and is one my husband especially enjoys.
 These pancakes are a little bit healthier and a whole lot heartier than traditional pancakes, making them especially yummy during the cold winter months.